ferkofodor-dtu/probeai/reports/README.md

 >
 > Answer:

 Yes, I did use branches.
 For the development of the project, I created a `dev` branch.
 This allowed me to work on features without affecting the main branch.
 Once I was done with a feature, I created a pull request to merge the branch with the main branch.
-This workflow helped me keep the main branch clean and stable, while allowing me to work on multiple features.
+This workflow helped me keep the main branch clean and stable, while allowing me to work on the various features.

 ### Question 10